Baptouuuu/Sy/README.md

 Sy is still in development, but all the libraries available in the branch `develop` are fully functional.

-Bare in mind that until the release 1.0 some methods of those libraries may change.
+Bear in mind that until the release 1.0 some methods of those libraries may change.

 ## Documentation